pcd-github/pcd-github.github.io/README.md

 End value and combined return % (given your asset allocation) round out the summary data.

+## Bins of results

 The multi-line chart with different colors shows what the individual cycles using historic data look like with your inputs.
-The colors (from green to red) reflect the end value of your portfolio.
+The colors (from green to red) reflect the end value of your portfolio in 'bins'.
 At this writing the colors mean this :

 Dark Green : 5-100x of the original value
 Lighter Green : 1.33-5x of original value
 Light Olive : original value +- 33%
-Orange : Between $0.01 and 33% of original value
+Orange : Between $0.01 and 67% of original value
-Red : 0 (or failures)
+Red : Failures (you run out of money)

 The bin chart at the bottom can be useful for looking at the categories of results - good to bad.
-Selecting a 'bin' will zoom the line chart into that category of result.
+Selecting a bin will zoom the line chart into that category of result.
 Hovering over a bin will tell you what % of overall results as well as the range of values is in each bin.

+## Saving Results to CSV

+You can save all cycles (or the currently selected bin.
+You can also save an individual cycle's data by hovering/clicking on it.

 # Getting Started with Create React App